Censorship in the United States: Second Trump administration

 The second Trump administration has threatened legal action against various press agencies for reporting on events such as the January 6 United States Capitol attack, and has called for the impeachment of judges opposed to Trump's policies.
 The Trump administration has banned material from receiving US funding on various topics not approved by the Trump administration topics, such as race, gender and sexuality.
 Hundreds of artists wrote an open letter to the administration in response.

 On February 14, 2025, The White House indefinitely banned the Associated Press, a non-profit news agency, from the Oval Office and Air Force One, for its continued use of the name "Gulf of Mexico" instead of "Gulf of America".

 In February 2025, Secretary of State Marco Rubio announced that the State Department's Counter Foreign Information and Manipulation and Interference Office would be shut down, stating that it had wasted millions of dollars and engaged in censorship.

 On September 23, 2025, an anonymous group of artists had installed a statue of Trump and Jeffrey Epstein entitled "Best Friends Forever" on the National Mall in Washington, D.C.
 The 12-foot tall, bronze-sprayed statue depicted Trump and Epstein holding hands and dancing.
 A plaque underneath it read, "We celebrate the long-lasting bond between President Donald J. Trump and his 'closest friend,' Jeffrey Epstein".
 The group had a permit for an art installation from September 23 to September 28 for artwork "to demonstrate freedom of speech and artistic expression using political imagery".
 By the next morning U.S. Park Police had removed the statue, later saying it was not in compliance with the permit.
 A White House spokeswoman said in a September 23 email to the Washington Post that "Liberals are free to waste their money however they see fit — but it's not news that Epstein knew Donald Trump".

+During the Iran war, Brendan Carr, chair of the Federal Communications Commission, threatened to revoke broadcasters' licenses over their coverage of the war.
+Some Democratic lawmakers interpreted this as a threat of censorship and retaliation against coverage of the war in the media.

+In May 2026, NPR reported that commercial satellite imagery providers restricted or delayed the release of images from the conflict zone, including imagery showing damage to military sites.
+The report noted that some imagery was temporarily withheld or made less accessible during the fighting.
+The New Republic similarly reported that satellite companies limited access to imagery related to the war, which affected the ability of journalists and analysts to independently assess the extent of damage.